shanep-cs2/lesson26/README.md

 - pass null to any method parameter that takes an object
 - check all the return values.
 You can update these later as you start to work on the code

-## Task 2 - Complete the MyListN class
+## Task 2 - Complete the MyList class

 Now that we have completed a set of tests for our list it is now time to start coding something up.
 We will need to now completed all the methods in the file **MyList.java**.
 Hopefully once we are